-A sheath will form around both spacecraft which will reduce the force between them, but it is ignored in this analysis.
-Prior work [37] has shown that it is very small, typically less than 1%, for the small separations considered here.
+A sheath will form around both spacecraft, which will reduce the force between them, but it is ignored in this analysis.
+Prior work [38] has shown that the reduction in force is very small, typically less than 1%, for the small separations considered here.
+However, on rare occasions very dense plasma can make its way into GEO in the afternoon sector [39] and this would introduce significant shielding and make charging much more difficult.
+The overlapping sheaths from both objects will also change the current balance, but a particle in cell (PIC) simulation is needed to quantify this effect.

 Consider the example case of a 3 m tug and a 2 m debris separated by $\rho = 4(R_T + R_D) = 20$ m.
 The attractive force between them is shown in Fig. 5 at $K_P = 2-$ and $K_P = 8$.
-The force generally increases with a higher voltage and current, and has a decent amount of texture with respect to local time.
+The force generally increases with a higher voltage and current and has a decent amount of texture with respect to local time.
 The highest force is near local midnight for the calm space weather condition when it is easiest for the debris to charge very negative.
 The force grows quickly with current when the current is low, but seems to saturate at higher currents.
 During storm time there is a lot more variation in force throughout the orbit, and the force actually decreases with current for some local times.